 The stunning India of Inchinnan building dates from the 1930s and makes for an attractive local landmark.

-A series of carved stones at Inchinnan Parish Church dating from around 900-1100AD are believed to mark the final resting place of prominent figures from the long-lost Kingdom of Strathclyde – a significant stronghold which reached its peak as the Vikings were waging bloody raids on Scotland.
+A series of carved stones at Inchinnan Parish Church date from around 900-1100AD.
+They are believed to mark the final resting place of prominent figures from the long-lost Kingdom of Strathclyde.
+This was a significant stronghold which reached its peak as the Vikings were waging bloody raids on Scotland.
 Another group of stones dating from 1200-1700 are thought to include Knights Templar stones.

 Inchinnan Parish Church is a striking building.
 It has a beautiful marble pulpit from Italy along with glorious stained glass windows.

 Inchinnan has a large business park nearby which is home to many well-known businesses.